LouisDesdoigts/dLux/docs/tutorials/howtos/custom_apertures.md

 Nice and simple, now we have a nice anti-aliased static HST-like aperture that we can use in our optical model!
 But that was a relatively simple case, what if we want to create a more complex aperture, like a segmented aperture?
-Lets see how we can create our own JWST-like aperture.
+Let's see how we can create our own JWST-like aperture.

 ## JWST-like Aperture

-So what if we want to do something more compelx like a JWST-like aperture?
-The code cell below are just some simple function used to calculate the centers of each segment, eventually an optimised version of this will be included in dLux.
-Untill then, dont worry too much about the details.
+So what if we want to do something more complex like a JWST-like aperture?
+The code cell below is just some simple functions used to calculate the centers of each segment, eventually an optimised version of this will be included in dLux.
+Untill then, don't worry too much about the details.

 ```python